CryptArc/Coin/README.md

 Platinum - PT

-windows binaries are in the binaries folder. linux compile example ubuntu 32 bit
+windows binaries are in the binaries folder. linux compile example ubuntu (may need missing deps this is not a complete guide,everyone has a different setup)

 sudo apt-get update